Kteq1/HiddenArmor/README.md

 ### Commands and Permissions:
-- /togglearmor - Toggles the player's own armor visibility (hiddenarmor.toggle - Allowed to all players by default, you can change this in the config file)
+- /hiddenarmor <hide/show/toggle> - Changes the player's own armor visibility (hiddenarmor.toggle - Allowed to all players by default, you can change this in the config file)
-- /togglearmor <player> - Toggles other player's armor visibility (hiddenarmor.toggle.other)
+- /hiddenarmor <hide/show/toggle> <player> - Changes other player's armor visibility (hiddenarmor.toggle.other)
 - /hiddenarmor reload - Reloads the configuration (hiddenarmor.reload)
 - /hiddenarmor help - Shows all available commands for the player
-- /hiddenarmor toggle/show/hide [player] - Toggle, hide or show own or other player's armor visibility (Uses same permissions as /togglearmor command)
+- /ha and /armor - Aliases for /hiddenarmor

 ### Metrics:
 This plugin collects and sends anonymous data to bStats.
 This helps me to know how many servers and players are using it.
 You can disable this on the bStats config inside your plugins folder.